Find Affordable College Courses

 Melbourne, AR

-Our 2023 rankings named Ozarka College the most popular school in Arkansas for general agriculture students working on their associate degree.
-Located in the rural area of Melbourne, Ozarka College is a public school with a small student population.
+Our analysis found Ozarka College to be the most popular school for general agriculture students who want to pursue a associate degree in Arkansas.
+Located in the remote area of Melbourne, Ozarka College is a public school with a small student population.

 Women make up 25% of the agriculture majors at the school.